amacneil/craft-inspector/README.md

 ===============================

 This plugin adds a helpful `inspect` method to your blocks templates.
-This will help you see in the dark - figure out what kind of variable you are dealing with, and what methods it implements.
+This will help you see in the dark - figure out what kind of variables you are dealing with, and what methods they implement.

 You can use inspector either as a function or filter: